-- Ministerial consent is required for possum control work in scenic, historic, nature and scientific reserves. - The consent of the relevant administering body is required for pest control work in recreation, government purpose and local purpose reserves. - Biological control organisms may be used if authorised by the Minister.
+- DOC consent is required for pest control work in scenic, historic, nature and scientific reserves. - The consent of the relevant administering body is required for pest control work in recreation, government purpose and local purpose reserves.

 The purpose of the New Zealand Walkways Act is to establish public walking tracks.
 The Minister of Conservation may appoint controlling authorities for walkways.
 Poisoning and shooting on or in the vicinity of walkways is prohibited, unless by the owner or occupier, or someone authorised by the owner or occupier.